SaffronCR/msx-rpg/README.md

 It's being created in GRAPHIC 4, SCREEN 5 mode (resolution: 256 x 212 pixels, 16 colours per pixel).
 It allows 4 pages of VRAM.

 **How video memory is organized during dungeon gameplay:**
 * The first and second page are being used for the front/back buffer.
-They active page (the one being visible on screen) is constantly swapped between the two.
+The active page (the one being visible on screen) is constantly swapped between the two.
 * The third page contains the dungeon background and sprites (enemies, doors, etc).
 * The fourth page contains the dungeon walls.